Skip to Content

 adapter.ts

-adapter.ts initializes Oberon with selected plugins and exports both:
+adapter.ts composes the Oberon runtime from your selected plugins and exports both:

 • adapter for server-side operations